The Town Hall (New York City): Upper floors

 The middle stories generally lack window openings and are faced in brick.
-The center of the façade has a limestone plaque that contains the words "The Town Hall / Founded by / the League for Political Education / 1894–1920 / 'Ye Shall Know the Truth and / the Truth Shall Make You Free'".
+The center of the facade has a limestone plaque that contains the words "The Town Hall / Founded by / the League for Political Education / 1894–1920 / 'Ye Shall Know the Truth and / the Truth Shall Make You Free'".
 On either side are two empty niches surrounded by limestone frames.
 The niches are topped by round arches and contain similar keystones to the openings below them.
 There are light fixtures at the bases of the niches, as well as on the sills of the round arches.
 Above the niches and plaque is a set of sash windows with brick and limestone frames.
 A Greek key band course runs above the middle stories.

 The attic contains seven double-hung sash windows, which are larger than those in the midsection.
 Each window has an iron grille below it, as well as a limestone lintel with a keystone above.
 There are recessed brick panels between each of the attic windows, each of which contains a limestone lozenge.
 Both of the outermost bays contain recessed panels with an ocular window inside.
 The attic contains an Adamesque limestone frieze above the windows.
 Above this is a set of dentils and a balustrade.

 Interior

-The Town Hall is designed with the lobby and auditorium at the lower levels and the club offices at the upper levels.
+The Town Hall's lobby and auditorium are on the lower levels, and the offices are on the upper levels.
 The auditorium is semicircular in plan and is surrounded by the backstage and front of house areas.
 Two passageways, one each on the extreme west and east ends of the ground story, provide access from the street to backstage areas.
 While the auditorium is two stories tall, it has been described in contemporary publications as a four-story space.